-This GRF line item will be used to promote identification and intervention for early childhood mental health and to enhance healthy social and emotional development in order to reduce preschool to third grade classroom expulsions.
-Funds will support early childhood mental health credentialed counselors and consultation services.
-These efforts are currently funded under OhioMHAS' budget in GRF appropriation item 336511, Early Childhood Mental Health Counselors and Consultation, with estimated expenditures of \$1,250,000 in FY 2023.
-The increase from FY 2023 to FY 2024 is 800%.
-According to OhioMHAS, the proposed budget will allow for an increase in the number of trained early childhood mental health providers in Ohio and the number of children being screened for behavioral health issues.
+This GRF line item is used to promote identification and intervention for early childhood mental health and to enhance healthy social and emotional development in order to reduce preschool to third grade classroom expulsions.
+Funds also support early childhood mental health credentialed counselors and consultation services.
+These efforts were previously funded under OhioMHAS's budget in GRF appropriation item 336511, Early Childhood Mental Health Counselors and Consultation, with expenditures of \$1,134,539 in FY 2023.
+The increase from FY 2023 to FY 2024 is 164.4%.